Skip to content

 try:

-resp = session.get(
+resp = http.request(

 current_url,

-allow_redirects=False, # We handle redirects manually
+redirect=False, # Manually handle redirects

 )

-location = resp.headers.get("Location")
+location = resp.headers.get('Location')

 if not location: